 We’d like to put the heartfelt concerns of cat lovers everywhere to rest.
 To that end, this article gives all cat parents the “no-hype” facts about hypoallergenic cat foods.

 What Is Hypoallergenic Cat Food?

 You’ve probably heard the old saying, “What’s good for the goose is good for the gander.”
-Unfortunately, that adage doesn’t apply to cats and hypoallergenic cat food.
+Unfortunately, that adage does not apply to cats and hypoallergenic cat food.
 The truth is there is no such thing as a “hypoallergenic” cat food.
 That is, not in the strictest sense of the term.

 Make no mistake about it, there is nothing wrong ― morally or legally ― with that sort of marketing hype.
 It’s not only okay, but it probably helps a lot of cat parents avoid making their cats profoundly sick.
-The problem is that, like all allergies across all species, there’s no way to know in advance if your cat has allergies to any given ingredient.
+The problem is that, like all allergies across all species, there is no way to know in advance if your cat has allergies to any given ingredient.

 Many cat food ingredients may cause a symptomatic allergic reaction in your cat.
 One of the most common problematic foods is fish, especially salmon.
 This is unfortunate since fish is an otherwise very healthy food for cats.

 Often though the culprit is a non-meat protein like soy, a small grain filler like wheat, or an artificial flavor or color additive.
 Those ingredients should always be avoided even if your cat has no allergy symptoms.
 Allergies can happen at any stage in life and may be triggered by long-time gut exposure to antigenic ingredients like wheat or artificial enhancers.

 How Do You Know If Your Cat Needs a Special Food?

 You’ll know your cat needs a specialized cat food if they present specific symptoms: